-Coach, I’m sick of intervals, do you have any advice for a different sort of track workout? –Martha W., Brooklyn
+Coach, I’m sick of intervals.
+Do you have any advice for a different sort of track workout?
+M.W.

-Today, Martha, I’m going to ask you to build a pyramid.
+Today, M.W., I’m going to ask you to build a pyramid.
 Three, actually.
 Just like in Giza.
-Know how long it took a pharaoh to build himself a pyramid?
+Know how long it took a pharaoh’s staffers to build himself a pyramid?
 Twenty years.
 Know how long it’s going to take you?
 Well, let’s head over to the track at the high school and find out.

 The gate’s locked?
 You can’t get in?
 Come on, now.
 Jump the fence.
 Lemme show you how it’s done.